Fry: What was your minor?

 Kari: I had a crush on the tute leader. [beat].
 Hey, don't give me that look.
 I was seventeen, give me a break.

 - The Real Man who plays Qui-Gon, and now Amidala, in Darths & Droids is doing a Ph.D. in geophysics.
-It turns out he is a serious academic in Real Life, but it counts for this because the focus of the story is on the events of the game, and he likes to shut his brain off in those.
+It turns out he is a serious academic in Real Life, but it counts for this because the story focuses on the events of the game, and he likes to shut his brain off in those.

 - Captain Bob Smith of Legostar Galactica took a "Complex Linguistics" course at the "Academy"... which explains why he can talk to the engineer's cat (he also claims he can speak Wookiee and "a few other weird languages").